ahamedathiefkhan/ahamedathiefkhan/README.md

-# Hi there! 👋 I'm Ahamed Athil Khan
+# Hi there! 👋 I'm Ahamed Athief Khan

 Welcome to my GitHub!
 I'm a **first-year B.Tech AI & Data Science student** passionate about exploring the world of **Artificial Intelligence and Machine Learning**.